 pour a little milk over top to moisten. (maybe a 1/3 cup) -give a few minutes to soak in while you’re prepping other ingredients.

 add generous squirt of Heinz ketchup. (maybe 1/4 cup if had to guess)

 six or so generous shakes of worcheshire sauce

 little puddle of steak sauce if you have it (maybe a Tablespoon??) if don’t have, no sweat.

 1/2 tsp of black pepper

 heaping teaspoon of dried parsley

 Add all of these ingredients to the meat bowl.
 Add bread crumbs by feel, start with maybe a 1/4 cup- which may be enough actually, and mix by hand to desired consistency and then shape like a loaf.
 You’re kind of going back and forth between two hands over the bowl with the whole thing, patting it into shape.
 Place it in a round glass pyrex dish with a lid.
 This helps lock in the moisture.
-Add 1/4 cup of water around loaf.
+Add 1/4 cup of water around loaf. i like to sprinkle the top with salt and pepper.
+Tonight i did a drizzle of Carolina BBQ sauce over top and rubbed it in with my hands before popping it into oven. it soaked into the meat and gave it a delicious salty tang!! some folks like to do this with ketchup on the top. you do you! fine with neither to be honest.
 Cover and bake for one hour and 20 mins at 350 degrees…. or you could do 325 for two hours.
 Time it out to best suit what you have going on.
 Drain some fat/ juices out of the dish a couple of times during cooking.
-At end, let it rest 20 mins in the bowl you cooked it in, and then remove it to a cutting board or serving platter.
+At end, take the lid off and let it rest 20 mins in the bowl you cooked it in, and then remove it to a cutting board or serving platter.
 Slice and enjoy!
 YAY MEATLOAF!!